 Similarly, if you’re looking at a trade occupation (Chef, Mechanic, Carpenter etc), then you need to complete a Certificate III / IV in your trade occupation, gaining 6 months worth of experience during your course.
 You can then apply for a provisional skills assessment and with this, apply for the graduate skilled visa and during your time on this visa (it lasts for 18 months), gain 1 year full time experience in your occupation, complete the job ready program and then get a full skills assessment and meet the requirements to apply to submit an expression of interest and apply for permanent residency.

 This is just the tip of the iceberg when it comes to course options and potential pathways.
-When it comes to study, EMSA offers a free service to help you enrol and apply for your visas with the support of registered migration agents for the best advice and to give you the best chance of success in the process.
+When it comes to studying, EMSA offers a free service to help you enroll and apply for your visas with the support of registered migration agents for the best advice and to give you the best chance of success in the process.